Want a Better Butt and Legs? Try These Exercises!

 While first considered an excellent way to improve athletic performance (which it still is), it has since been shown to lead to excellent development of both hamstrings and glutes.
 Let’s use the hip thrust to create amazing legs and glutes.

 To perform the hip thrust, all you need is a bench and some glutes.
-A weight for your hips (a bar, dumbbell, or whatever you have on hand) adds difficulty if you want a challenge.
+Weight for your hips (a bar, dumbbell, or whatever you have on hand) adds difficulty if you want a challenge.

 You then drive up into full hip extension so that a straight line is formed from the top of your head to your knees, which are now bent to 90 degrees.
 You basically make a table out of your torso.